 Incydr Basic and Advanced, no.

 Backing up devices to a remote storage destination for the first time can require excessive amounts of network bandwidth.
 To increase efficiency, you can create the initial backups at a local destination, then transfer (or "seed") the archives to the remote location on a portable drive.
 Endpoint devices then connect to the remote destination and resume backing up, but consume significantly less bandwidth because they are only transporting changes, not entire files.

 You can also use seeding to transfer archives from one store point to another if, for example, a storage server fails and you must move archives to a new store point.

 - You can only seed archives if your Code42 environment uses the on-premises architecture.
-If your Code42 environment uses managed appliances, contact PRO Services to seed archives.
+If your Code42 environment uses managed appliances, contact your Customer Success Manager (CSM to engage the Code42 Professional Services team to seed archives.